Taut foliations from knot diagrams: Introduction

+\item \textbf{Step 3.} The vertices of the graph $\mathcal{G}_g$ correspond to the green-coloured complementary regions of $\Gamma$.
+Then, each blue arc in $\Gamma$ intersecting some green regions \emph{only} at its endpoints determines a weighted edge between the corresponding vertices, with weight equal to that of the blue arc.
+The graph $\mathcal{G}_r$ is defined analogously, using the red-coloured regions and the blue arcs that intersect them only at their endpoints. \end{itemize}

+\Cref{fig: K_n} illustrates the construction of $\mathcal{G}_g$ and $\mathcal{G}_r$ in a concrete example.
+The main result of the paper is the following.
+We recall that all diagrams in this paper satisfy \Cref{assum 1}.

-\begin{namedtheorem}[\ref{thm: main theorem}] Let $K$ be a knot in $S^3$ with a diagram $D$ and suppose that $D$ is not isotopic in $S^2$ to one of the diagrams $D_k$ in Figure \ref{fig: D_k new} or their mirrors.
-Suppose that: \begin{itemize} \item all weights of the graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are greater than one and at least one weight is greater than two; \item the graph $\mathcal{G}_r$ and $\mathcal{G}_g$ are connected. \end{itemize} Then $K$ is persistently foliar. \end{namedtheorem}
+\begin{namedtheorem}[\ref{thm: main theorem}] Let $K$ be a knot in $S^3$ with a diagram $D$, and suppose that $D$ has more than one twist region.
+Assume that: \begin{itemize} \item All weights of the graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are greater than one, and at least one weight is greater than two. \item The graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are connected. \end{itemize} Then $K$ is persistently foliar.
+In particular, every non-trivial surgery on $K$ admits a coorientable taut foliation. \end{namedtheorem}

-\begin{rem} It follows from Lemma \ref{lemma: grafi connessi sse contrattili} that $\mathcal{G}_r$ is a tree $\Leftrightarrow \mathcal{G}_g$ is a tree $\Leftrightarrow$ they are both connected.
-To prove the second condition in Theorem \ref{thm: main theorem} it is therefore sufficient to check that any of the two graphs is a tree. \end{rem} \begin{rem} Note that the first condition on the weights of the graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ is equivalent to asking that the number of crossing in every twist region is greater than one, and it is greater than two for at least one twist region. \end{rem} \begin{rem} The statement of Theorem \ref{thm: main theorem} can also be rephrased in terms of the Tait graphs associated to $D$.
-This is done in Section \ref{sec: Tait}. \end{rem}

-Notice that if the graph $\mathcal{G}_g$ or $\mathcal{G}_r$ has a cycle containing exactly two vertices, we can change the diagram $D$ with a twist as in Figure \ref{fig: twist} to obtain a diagram whose graphs have a smaller number of such cycles.
-By iterating this procedure we can avoid all such cycles, therefore we fix the following assumption.

-\begin{assum} We will always suppose that the diagram $D$ is such that the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ do not have cycles containing exactly two vertices. \end{assum}
+Observe that the first condition in the statement of \Cref{thm: main theorem} is equivalent to requiring that every twist region contains more than one crossing, with at least one twist region containing more than two.
+We stress that the weights are always positive, as they record the number of crossings rather than their signs.
+Moreover, by \Cref{lemma: grafi connessi sse contrattili} we have that in order to verify the second condition in \Cref{thm: main theorem}, it suffices to check that either of the two graphs is a tree.

+\begin{rem} The assumption that the knot diagram $D$ has more than one twist region is not restrictive, since a knot admitting such a diagram must be a $(2,k)$-torus knot.
+Torus knots always have $L$-space surgeries \cite{Moser}, and therefore cannot be persistently foliar.
+Moreover, to apply \Cref{thm: main theorem} it is unnecessary to verify that $K$ is not a torus knot; one only needs to check that the diagram $D$ has more than one twist region, which is immediate. \end{rem}